Edible oil filtration/filtration of vegetable oils and fats

 - Filter unit size in combination with the plant capacity

 - Investment costs

 Our extensive product range can be utilized for all processes in edible / vegetable oil production.
-Amafilter – LFC Lochem offers tailor made solutions for a wide variety of different process requirements of individual manufacturers, offering efficiency together with reliability which allow the manufacturer to minimize production costs and to get a consistent product quality.
+Amafilter – LFC Lochem offers tailor-made solutions for a wide variety of different process requirements of individual manufacturers, offering efficiency together with reliability which allows the manufacturer to minimize production costs and to get a consistent product quality.

 - filtration of Avocado oil

 - filtration of Safflower oil

 - Crude oil filtration